uroca/Short-NewsApi-script/readme.txt

 with the following content - please note that your newsapi key should be enclosed by quotation marks: api_key = your_newsapi_key_here

+Where the script initiates (__name__ == "main") the following parameters can be changed to retrieve data:
+    keywords
+    keywords_in_title
+    start_date                      must have the format 'yyyy-mm-dd'
+    end_date                        must have the format 'yyyy-mm-dd'

+Either keywords or keywords_in_title must be present.
+The script doesn't work otherwise.  keywords_in_title specifies search keywords in article titles only.  keywords specifies search keywords in article titles or contents.
+Other specifications for these categories (this is a quote from https://newsapi.org/docs/endpoints/everything):

+    Surround phrases with quotes (") for exact match.
+    Prepend words or phrases that must appear with a + symbol.
+Eg: +bitcoin Prepend words that must not appear with a - symbol.
+Eg: -bitcoin Alternatively you can use the AND / OR / NOT keywords, and optionally group these with parenthesis.
+Eg: crypto AND (ethereum OR litecoin) NOT bitcoin.
+    The complete value of the keyword field must be URL-encoded

 For licensing please check license.txt.